Some GOP members are beginning to test party loyalty to Trump - ExBulletin

 Whichever Republicans emerge ahead in Arizona and other critical races will have to convince voters they should participate in an electoral system that Trump has spent years calling rigged.

-Many Republicans still blame Trump for the parties’ loss of Georgia’s two Senate elections in 2021, arguing that he depressed turnout by undermining confidence in the electoral system, denying them control of the Senate.
+Many Republicans still blame Trump for the parties’ loss in Georgia’s two Senate elections in 2021, arguing that he depressed turnout by undermining trust in the electoral system, denying them control of the Senate.
 (Trump has argued that further investigation is the only way to inspire confidence in future elections.)

-Trump still has that outsized voice and influence and too many candidates fear his wrath, said Charlie Dent, a former Republican congressman from Pennsylvania and Trump critic.
+Trump still has that outsized voice and influence and too many candidates fear his wrath, says Charlie DentCharles (Charlie) Wieder DentSome in the GOP is starting to test the party’s loyalty to Trump Tuesday’s election results raise questions about the Biden’s agenda Gonzalez bows out MORE, a Republican former congressman from Pennsylvania and Trump critic.
 We know that Donald Trump will use his megaphone to condemn those who do not buy his lies and false narrative about the 2020 election.
 So these candidates are in a bind: if they tell the truth, they run the risk of losing their primaries and incur the wrath of Trump, and if they acquiesce and accept this nonsense, they run the risk of alienating a lot of voters.

 Still, DeRose said he’s not worried the issue will drive down turnout, despite what happened in Georgia.

 The Republican base is quite enthusiastic, he said, predicting turnout on par with 2010, when Republicans made historic gains in the House.
-With inflation soaring, continued criticism of Bidens’ withdrawal from Afghanistan, he said, “Things are not going well in this country and I think you’re going to see this huge backlash.
+With inflation soaring, ongoing criticism of Biden’s withdrawal from Afghanistan, he said: “Things are not going well in this country and I think you’re going to see this huge blowback.

 Republicans feel like they’re going to win no matter who’s on the ticket.
-And I disagree with that thesis, she said, pointing to Ohio, where Senate candidates have desperately tried to outdo each other.
-I think you’re really taking a chance by blowing reliable runs.
+And I disagree with that thesis,” she said, pointing to Ohio, where Senate candidates have desperately tried to outdo each other. reliable races.

 Nonetheless, Trump remained obsessed with the issue on Saturday in Florence, Ariz., a Republican stronghold about 70 miles southeast of Phoenix.
 It’s the first of what aides say will be a faster pace of events for Trump in the coming months.
 Trump on Friday announced another rally later in January in Texas, where the March 1 primary officially kicks off the midterm campaign.